Neda Nobari Foundation (NNF) has made a few changes to our grant-making protocol in 2018.

 (2) We’re keeping it simple.
 Each year, NNF distributes between 40-60 grants across our philanthropic focus areas.
 These grants range from one-time, flash funding projects to long-term, multi-year commitments.
 They serve to jumpstart great ideas, as well as assure longevity to initiatives that need working room to grow.
 From the diversity of grants in our foundation we recognize that many projects thrive when they initiate and grow up from a thoughtful, well-designed grant request.

 1.)
-A Letter of Inquiry detailing how your funding request aligns with NNF’s two new driving principles in 2018;
+A Letter of Inquiry detailing how your funding request is mission-aligned with NNF’s focus areas in 2018;

 2.)
 An estimated timeline and budget for your initiative seeking funding.

 Due to the high number of requests, paired with an extremely focused grant budget, applications cannot be reviewed through personal email requests.
 Please adhere to our online application instructions to ensure a thorough, democratic review of all proposals.